Choose your settings

 To learn more about insurance for construction sites and the coverages available, contact a Desjardins property and casualty insurance agent at 1-866-472-8848.

-Desjardins Insurance refers to Desjardins General Insurance Inc., provider of auto, property and business insurance.
 These tips are provided for information and prevention purposes only.
 They are general in nature, and Desjardins Insurance cannot be held liable for them.
-We recommend using caution and consulting a property and casualty insurance agent for comprehensive, tailored advice.
+We recommend using caution and consulting an expert for comprehensive, tailored advice.